TByrnesDataDev/Lemmy.github.io/_posts/2018-04-02-First_Post.md

 title: First Post
 ---

-First post on the newly generated jekyll page!
-Will need to investigate how markdown wors, and how to post code, gifs and images so I can kick this into gear.
+I intend to use this github page as a portfolio of work, initially to delve int QIS analysis (using QGIS mostly) but also python development.
+Also discovering the wonders of github, and markdown!

 `
 s = "Python syntax highlighting" print s
 `
-I intend to use this github page as a portfolio of work, initially to delve int QIS analysis (using QGIS mostly) but also python development.

 As an example I figured out that QGIS lets you export your aps into html form, like below.
 [model](https://rawgit.com/TierynnB/TierynnB.github.io/master/mapModels/3dModelOutput.html)